dmavrofridis/Data-Analysis-Chicago-Crime-Database/checkpoint-1/README.md

 - Please make sure to download and install Datagrip on your machine.
 - Set up the connection to the CPDB database in Datagrip by inserting new data source from URL and following the steps that are posted on Canvas.
 - After setting up the connection, you can run each one of the queries either by copy pasting them into the terminal or by directly opening the sql files from the project folder.
+- For each block of code that you run, you are going to be served with the appropriate results.

 ## Question 1:
 #### Is there a solid relationship between the number of allegations that each officer receives and the amount of awards received?